koengr/QCforBusiness/_part1/chapter_4.md

     most likely requires an *exponential *speedup, or a large polynomial speedup.

-Several algorithms, most notably Grover's algorithm and VQE's, have a very wide range of industrial applicability.
+Several algorithms, most notably Grover’s algorithm and VQE’s, have a very wide range of industrial applicability.
 However, it seems that in practice, other (classical) approaches solve such problems faster and more cheaply.